dwhiffing/fury/content/nato/es/army/body.md

 With a strength of 201,000 and 142,000 ready reserves, the Spanish Army was quite a large force but somewhat under equipped in comparison to other armies in NATO.
-Most formations were designed to be light, with only 300 tanks that could be considered modern in 1994 (AMX-30).
+Most formations were designed to be light, some would say under-equipped, with only 300 tanks that could be considered modern in 1994 (AMX-30).
 Structurally Spain would provide a Corps HQ organized either as a mechanized or a mountain formation to reinforce the land fight in southern Europe, probably in Turkey or Greece.
 There were no forward deployed forces.
-Divisions were comprised of two brigades, each having two regiments and in turn these had two battalions; slightly smaller than a standard division (8 battalions vice 9) but very heavy on the command element.
+Divisions were comprised of two brigades, each having two regiments and in turn these had two battalions; slightly smaller than a standard division (8 battalions vice
+9) but very heavy on the command element.

 ![](/assets/images/nato/es/army/image1.png)